 Having a credit score can have many benefits.
 Wait, having a good or great credit score can have many benefits.
 As we go through life, credit becomes an essential tool for an individual to progress through society.
 You can use credit to purchase everyday items, a car or a house.
 Without credit, some of the essential purchases we rely on to carry us through our lives every day would be unavailable, such as a car for transportation to and from work.
 Having a credit score and a good one at that can allow you to get the best deal on large purchases and also helps create a financially responsible person.
 But just how does one get a starting credit score, and where do you begin?
-I will lay out some of the easiest way to start down the path of a good credit score.
+I will lay out some of the easiest ways to start down the path of a good credit score.

 Step 1 to getting a starting credit score:

 The first thing you need to do to get a starting credit score is simply to get credit.
 The easiest way to do this that I recommend is by opening up a $0 annual fee credit card.
 Your monthly limit won’t be all that much, most likely less than $1000.
-Commit to making a couple easy purchases on it every month and paying it off at its due date.
-For example, a couple tanks of gas or a visit to the grocery store is all it takes to start building your credit.
+Commit to making a couple of easy purchases on it every month and paying it off at its due date.
+For example, a couple of tanks of gas or a visit to the grocery store is all it takes to start building your credit.
 It is vital to pay off the full amount after a month’s time before the card’s due date.

 Step 2 to getting a starting credit score: